-- 1. Noncompliance with Policies and Procedures -Noncompliance with College policies and procedures applicable to students (and their guests) and student housing, including the lease and any other applicable housing regulations. - 2.
-Noncompliance with Law Noncompliance with any local, state, or federal law, including statutes, regulations, and ordinances. - 3.
-Failure to cooperate with Southwest Tech administration or faculty - Failure to appear when requested at conferences, meetings, or hearings; failure to respond to verbal or written inquiries; knowingly furnishing false information, and failure to comply with a reasonable request regarding a Southwest Tech matter. - 4.
-Failure to comply with a directive from Southwest Tech employee.
+- 1. Noncompliance with Policies and Procedures Noncompliance with College policies and procedures applicable to students (and their guests) and student housing, including the lease and any other applicable housing regulations. - Noncompliance with Law Noncompliance with any local, state, or federal law, including statutes, regulations, and ordinances. - 3.
+Failure to cooperate with Southwest Tech administration or faculty - Failure to appear when requested at conferences, meetings, or hearings; failure to respond to verbal or written inquiries; knowingly furnishing false information, and failure to comply with a reasonable request regarding a Southwest Tech matter. - Failure to comply with a directive from Southwest Tech employee.
 Failure to comply with any verbal or written directive communicated in person, in writing, via cellphone, and online via email or other electronic medium.

 - 5. Forgery Alternation or misuse of any College document, record, form, or instrument of identification. - 6.
 Trespassing Unauthorized entry into or use of property owned, leased, or controlled by the College, Foundation or Real Estate Foundation or at College-sponsored events or activities.
-Unauthorized possession, duplication or use of keys/swipe cards/lock codes to any property owned, leased, or controlled by the College, Foundation or Real Estate Foundation. - 7.
+This includes entering restricted areas such as maintenance zones, mechanical rooms, construction sites, service roads, or other posted areas-without proper authorization.
+Unauthorized possession, duplication or use of keys, swipe cards, or lock codes is also prohibited.
+The operation or parking of any motorized vehicle (including cars, trucks, motorcycles, ATVs, UTVs, golf carts, or similar vehicles) in restricted or non-designated areas is strictly prohibited. - 7.
 Trademark Unauthorized use (including misuse) of College names and images. - Misuse of Technology Violation of the College's Acceptable Use of Information Technology Services Resources Policy, and otherwise unethical, inappropriate, or illegal use of College technology and IT resources. - Use of Prohibited Items The use of hover boards, drones, fireworks, explosives and other prohibited items is not permitted - 10.
-Invasions of Privacy Using electronic or other means to record or photograph any person in a location where there is a reasonable expectation of privacy.
-This includes, but is not limited to, recording or photography in shower/locker rooms, restrooms, and student housing.
-The storing, sharing, and/or distributing of such unauthorized recordings or photographs by any means is also prohibited. - 11.
+Invasions of Privacy Using electronic or other means to record or photograph any person in a location where there is a reasonable expectation of privacy, such as bathrooms, locker rooms, or housing units.
+Storing, sharing, and/or distributing of such unauthorized recordings or images is also prohibited. - 11.
 Disruptive Behavior Intentional or reckless conduct that disrupts College operations including, but not limited to: the obstruction of teaching, administration, activities which occur on the College campus (whether or not sponsored by the College); and acts that impair, interfere with, or obstruct the orderly conduct, processes and functions of the College.
 Classroom disruptions include conduct that a reasonable person would view as substantially or repeatedly interfering with faculty's ability to teach or student's right to learn.
 [See Classroom Disruptions Below] - 12.
 Assault or Battery Threats of physical harm or physical harm against another individual. - 13.
-Disorderly Conduct/Fighting Conduct which is inappropriately loud, lewd, indecent or obscene and conduct that constitutes prohibited behavior in designated areas (e.g., Knox Learning Center, Testing Center, Charley's, housing, laboratory areas, etc.), with or without the presence of formal signage. - 14.
-Abusive Acts Acts of verbal or physical abuse, or acts which intimidate, harass, threaten,
+Disorderly Conduct/Fighting Conduct which is inappropriately loud, lewd, indecent or obscene and conduct that constitutes prohibited behavior in designated areas (e.g., Knox Learning Center, Testing Center, Charley's, housing, laboratory areas, etc.), with or without the presence of